$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 The Three Mitigation Strategies

-If you are a pre-2019 graduate, there are three strategies to protect your CRS score.
+If you are a 2018-or-earlier graduate, there are three strategies to protect your CRS score.
 They are listed in order of effectiveness.

 Strategy 1: Evaluator Selection (Before Submitting)